oapicf/pinterest-sdk/clients/go/generated/docs/DeleteAssetGroupResponseExceptionsInner.md

 NewDeleteAssetGroupResponseExceptionsInnerWithDefaults instantiates a new DeleteAssetGroupResponseExceptionsInner object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAssetGroupId

+`func (o *DeleteAssetGroupResponseExceptionsInner) GetAssetGroupId() string`

+GetAssetGroupId returns the AssetGroupId field if non-nil, zero value otherwise.

+### GetAssetGroupIdOk

+`func (o *DeleteAssetGroupResponseExceptionsInner) GetAssetGroupIdOk() (*string, bool)`

+GetAssetGroupIdOk returns a tuple with the AssetGroupId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAssetGroupId

+`func (o *DeleteAssetGroupResponseExceptionsInner) SetAssetGroupId(v string)`

+SetAssetGroupId sets AssetGroupId field to given value.

+### HasAssetGroupId

+`func (o *DeleteAssetGroupResponseExceptionsInner) HasAssetGroupId() bool`

+HasAssetGroupId returns a boolean if a field has been set.

 ### GetCode